amartin-carecloud/cljslabs/game/exercise2/README.md

 * __The Quote component is going to render either our candidate quote OR a final assesment message.
 So our Quote component function must somehow get either determine that we've reached our max questions limit OR get the next quote in our quote collection.__

+**HINT**

-*HINT* You can build this component function using the following Clojure functions:
+You can build this component function using the following Clojure functions:
 * let
 * if-not
 * when
 * <

+**HINT**

-*HINT* Our conditional must call either of these component functions in order to render a message
+Our conditional must call either of the component functions below in order to render a message

 ```
 [candidate-quote-component quote] ;; Notice this compontent fn takes one argument - a quote map
 [game-over-component]
 ```

+**HINT**

-*HINT* In order to get the next quote call this utils function
+In order to get the next quote call this utils function

 ```
 (utils/select-random-quote)